rtisma/hibernate-native-json/README.md

 hibernate-jackson
 =================

-Persist an Object to JSON into database table filed (declared as a string column) (using hibernate custom type)
+Persist an Object to JSON into database table field (declared as a string column).

-Using the jackson object mappper to do a fast serialize/deserialize an json string representation
+Implementing a hibernate Jackson UserType by using the jackson object mappper to do a fast serialize/deserialize of a json string representation.

-Check the src/test folder to see a full example
+Check the src/test folder to see a full example.

 ### Exemple with a Simple Object